Where Have All The Ski Chalets Gone?

 9th March 2021

 Covid 19 caused more than just the cancellation of skiing holidays this winter.
 Several large chalet operators sadly went into liquidation over the last year including Alpine Elements who were a huge direct sale chalet operator.
 Ski Amis were also a casualty who were an independent chalet operator in the Three Valleys.
 Ski Weekends was another casualty, when they had not been able to provide refunds.
-The biggest loss was the failure of VIP chalets who operated more luxurious chalets across France and in St Anton.
-These failures between then account for 250 less ski chalets that won’t be available this year.
+These failures between them account for a number of ski chalets that won’t be available this year.

 This however is only half of the story.
 Of the ski chalet operators that survived, most have reduced their capacity of catered chalets, meaning that there is a desperate shortage of ski chalets for next winter.
 Hotel plan which owns brands such as Ski Total, Ski Esprit and Inghams, have reduced their ski chalets by up to 60%.
 Skiworld also cut its chalet programme by more than 50%.
 The reality being some 4,000 less chalet beds per week, which will have a significant impact on availability.